elgui/mcp-ragdocs/README.md

    - Useful for resetting the system

 8. **add_documentation**
-   - Add new documentation to the processing queue
+   - Add new documentation directly to the system by providing a URL
+   - Automatically fetches, processes, and indexes the content
-   - Supports various formats and sources
+   - Supports various web page formats and extracts relevant content
+   - Chunks content intelligently for optimal retrieval
+   - Required parameter: `url` (must include protocol, e.g., https://)

 ## Quick Start